adnancoding/Filters-of-flipkart/README.md

-install dependencies by - npm i then start server by - npm run
+install dependencies by - npm i then start server by - npm start